FanWu-david/ai110-module2show-pawpal-starter/reflection.md

 **a.
 How you used AI**

-- How did you use AI tools during this project (for example: design brainstorming, debugging, refactoring)?
+- How did you use AI tools during this project (for example: design brainstorming, debugging, refactoring)? design brainstorming, debugging and refactoring
-- What kinds of prompts or questions were most helpful?
+- What kinds of prompts or questions were most helpful? splitting into different sections for different goals **b.

-**b.
 Judgment and verification**

-- Describe one moment where you did not accept an AI suggestion as-is.
+- Describe one moment where you did not accept an AI suggestion as-is. there were a couple suggested fix that I did not take
-- How did you evaluate or verify what the AI suggested?
+- How did you evaluate or verify what the AI suggested? based on whether it's necessary to fix
 ---

 ## 4. Testing and Verification